Home Web Development PrimeFaces Cookbook

 <h:outputText value="Email: " />

-With this partial processing mechanism, when a user changes the country, the cities of that country will be populated in the dropdown regardless of whether any input exists for the email field or not.
+With this partial processing mechanism, when a user changes the country, the cities of that country will be populated in the drop down regardless of whether any input exists for the email field.

 How it works...

-As illustrated in the partial processing example to update a component in a different naming container, <p:commandButton> is updating the <h:outputText> component that has the display ID and the :form2:display absolute client ID, which is the search expression for the findComponent method.
+As seen in partial processing example for updating a component in a different naming container, <p:commandButton> is updating the <h:outputText> component that has the ID display, and absolute client ID :form2:display, which is the search expression for the findComponent method.
 An absolute client ID starts with the separator character of the naming container, which is : by default.

-The <h:form>, <h:dataTable>, and composite JSF components, along with <p:tabView>, <p:accordionPanel>, <p:dataTable>, <p:dataGrid>, <p:dataList>, <p:carousel>, <p:galleria>, <p:ring>, <p:sheet>, and <p:subTable> are the components that implement the NamingContainer interface.
-The findComponent method, which is described at http://docs.oracle.com/javaee/7/api/javax/faces/component/UIComponent.html, is used by both JSF core implementation and PrimeFaces.
+The <h:form>, <h:dataTable>, composite JSF components along with <p:tabView>, <p:accordionPanel>, <p:dataTable>, <p:dataGrid>, <p:dataList>, <p:carousel>, <p:galleria>, <p:ring>, <p:sheet>, and <p:subTable> are the components that implement the NamingContainer interface.
+The findComponent method, which is described at http://docs.oracle.com/javaee/6/api/javax/faces/component/UIComponent.html, is used by both JSF core implementation and PrimeFaces.

 There's more...

-JSF uses : (colon) as the separator for the NamingContainer interface.
-The client IDs that will be rendered in the source page will be of the kind id1:id2:id3.
+JSF uses : (a colon) as the separator for the NamingContainer interface.
+The client IDs that will be rendered in the source page will be like :id1:id2:id3.
 If needed, the configuration of the separator can be changed for the web application to something other than the colon with a context parameter in the web.xml file of the web application, as follows:

 <context-param>